andreinitescu/GridSplitterApp/README.md

           	</Grid>
           </ContentPage>

 Note that `<controls:GridSplitter Grid.Row="1" VerticalOptions="Center" />` tells the GridSplitter control it should resize the adjancent rows.

 And here's the result on iOS for the XAML above:

 ![iOS screenshot](mGkd879Oqv.gif)

+Also note the `RowSpacing=0` which resets the default spacing between the cells of Grid.

 If you would have to split two columns instead, you need to set `HorizontalOptions="Center"` on the GridSplitter: